sanger-pathogens/qc_isolates/README.md

 1. **gtdbtk classify_wf**: The genomes are classified using steps detailed in the [gtdbtk docs](https://ecogenomics.github.io/GTDBTk/commands/classify_wf.html).
 The `ani_screen` step is skipped.
 2. **checkm2 and GUNC**: [CheckM2](https://github.com/chklovski/CheckM2) uses machine learning models to predict the completeness and contamination of genomic bins (independent of their taxonomic classification).
 [GUNC](https://github.com/grp-bork/gunc) is also run to check for chimerism and contamination.
-3. **Reporting** A summary CSV report is created that combines the summary files of checkm2, gtdbtk and GUNC runs
+3. **Reporting** A summary CSV report is created that combines the summary files of qc tool runs

 ## Getting started